Bentoel Group

 PT Bentoel Internasional Investama, commonly known as Bentoel Group, is an Indonesian tobacco company.
 It is the second-oldest tobacco company in Indonesia and the fourth-largest in terms of market share, following Sampoerna, Gudang Garam, and Djarum.
 In 2009, London-based British American Tobacco (BAT), the world's second-largest tobacco company, acquired a 99.74% stake in Bentoel.
 In early 2010, the company merged with PT BAT Indonesia Tbk, with Bentoel continuing to operate as the surviving entity.
 However, Bentoel has since revived the BAT Indonesia name.

-Headquartered in Jakarta, with its manufacturing plant located in Malang, the company produces local brands such as Bentoel Biru, Bentoel SJT, Ardath, Tali Jagat, and Star Mild.
-It also manufactures international brands like 555, Lucky Strike, and Dunhill.
+Headquartered in Jakarta, with its manufacturing plant located in Malang, the company produces local brands such as Bentoel Biru, Bentoel SJT, Ardath, and Tali Jagat.
+It also manufactures international brands like Lucky Strike, and Dunhill.